 GeneCards Summary for SLC11A1 Gene

-SLC11A1 (Solute Carrier Family 11 (Proton-Coupled Divalent Metal Ion Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC11A1 include enterobiasis and buruli ulcer.
-Among its related pathways are Disease and Lysosome.
-GO annotations related to this gene include protein homodimerization activity and transition metal ion transmembrane transporter activity.
+SLC11A1 (Solute Carrier Family 11 Member 1) is a Protein Coding gene.
+Diseases associated with SLC11A1 include Buruli Ulcer and Typhoid Fever.
+Among its related pathways are Lysosome and Validated targets of C-MYC transcriptional repression.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and manganese ion transmembrane transporter activity.
 An important paralog of this gene is SLC11A2.

 UniProtKB/Swiss-Prot Summary for SLC11A1 Gene

 Divalent transition metal (iron and manganese) transporter involved in iron metabolism and host resistance to certain pathogens.
 Macrophage-specific membrane transport function.
 Controls natural resistance to infection with intracellular parasites.
 Pathogen resistance involves sequestration of Fe(2+) and Mn(2+), cofactors of both prokaryotic and eukaryotic catalases and superoxide dismutases, not only to protect the macrophage against its own generation of reactive oxygen species, but to deny the cations to the pathogen for synthesis of its protective enzymes.